HariniAru/my-portfolio/README.md

 # My Interactive Portfolio

-My computer science journey showcased through an interactive world map blending my background, education, experience, projects, leadership experience, and travels.
+Welcome to my portfolio!
+Explore my computer science journey on a world map that brings together my background, education, experience, projects, leadership, and travels.

 Click through the map, explore different stops, and see how my path has unfolded.